 - After each use as well as more thoroughly periodically, clean away grease and food accumulations from appliances and cooking surfaces.
 Grease is a flammable liquid and when ignited will continue to burn until the fuel source has been exhausted or extinguished.

 - If a grease or cooking fire occurs, turn the stove off, and Do Not attempt to relocate the hot pan to another burner eye or location until it has cooled.

 - For oven fires, leave the burned food inside the oven compartment with the oven door closed.
 Remember, fire needs oxygen to sustain burning, therefore eliminate the source of oxygen as soon as possible by pacing a lid over grease pan fires or by leaving microwave and cook oven doors closed until the fire goes out and smoke subsides.

 - Contact Campus Police immediately by dialing 911 to report the incident.

 - Never be left unattended while in use.

-- Unplug appliances when not in use.
+- Where applicable, be unplug when not in use.

 Report Safety Hazards

-- If you observe an unsafe practice or potential safety hazard, please report it immediately to University Police at 852-6111.
+- If you observe an unsafe practice or potential safety hazard, please contact the Office of the University Fire Marshal at (502) 852-3473 or 852-6111.